wygulmage/xmobar/readme.md

 - Runs the given program, and displays its standard output.

-`PipeReader "/path/to/pipe" Alias`
+`PipeReader "default text:/path/to/pipe" Alias`

 - Reads its displayed output from the given pipe.

-`PipeReader2 "/path/to/pipe" Alias Default`

-- Reads its displayed output from the given pipe.
-Displays the default string as long as the pipe is empty.
+- Prefix an optional default text separated by a colon

 `BufferedPipeReader  Alias [ (Timeout, Bool, "/path/to/pipe1")
                            , (Timeout, Bool, "/path/to/pipe2")